 Every year, I like to recognize the piece of gear that has the biggest impact on my hiking and backpacking experience by giving it the Section Hiker Gear of the Year Award.
-This years winner are CEP Compression Socks which have helped me manage and cure a nagging overuse foot injury, Achilles Tendinitis, while keeping me on the trail during one of my most active hiking and backpacking years to date.
+This year’s winner is CEP Compression Socks which have helped me manage and cure a nagging overuse foot injury, Achilles Tendinitis while keeping me on the trail during one of my most active hiking and backpacking years to date.

 Past winners of the Section Hiker Gear of the Year Award include:

 - 2015: Hyperlite Mountain Gear 2400 Southwest Backpack

 - 2014: Casio PAG240-1CR Pathfinder Triple Sensor Multi-Function Sport Watch